Skip to main content

 cat /proc/cmdline | grep -o 'composefs=[0-9a-f]*'

-sudo bootc-migrate-composefs commit # one-way; removes the OSTree fallback
+sudo bootc-migrate commit # one-way; removes the OSTree fallback

 warning